Sea mullet monitoring

 How the information is used

 Fisheries Queensland combines monitoring information with commercial catch records and estimates of recreational harvest in a line-of-evidence assessment every two years using the Status of Australian Fish Stocks framework.
-The most recent assessment was completed in 2018 and is available at https://www.fish.gov.au/report/241-Sea-Mullet-2018 .
+Read the most recent report for sea mullet.

 Our scientists use harvest and biological information to estimate trends in stock abundance over time, and how stock abundance responds to changes in fishing pressure over time.